Dustyroom/flat-kit-doc/index.md

 - **Blending Mode** lets you choose between 'Multiply' or 'Add' blending modes.
 - **Texture Impact** controls how visible the texture is.
 Values to the left decrease visibility of the texture up until it is invisible.

-**Normal Map** To make an impression of a low-poly mesh having many details, you can use normal maps.
+**Normal Map** To make an impression of a relatively low-poly mesh having many details of a high-poly one, you can use normal maps.
 Add one to _Bump Map_ slot in the Inspector panel.

 ![‘Stylized Surface’ shader — normal map applied](FlatKit_Manual_Images/normalmap-interface.png)
 > ‘Stylized Surface’ shader — normal map applied